 Projects: There will be 4 projects that result in the majority of your final grade.
 Each project will require between 2-5 finished images.
 Old images may not be used for projects.
 Critiques are a part of the grading process for projects.
 Participation is required during critiques.
 If a student misses critique they will lose the opportunity to have class feedback and will only receive feedback from the instructor on the grade sheet.
 Each student will also be required to prepare a written statement about their artwork presented during critique.

 Final Project: The final project is weighted heavier than regular projects and will be based on a more extensive concept.
+The final project will also include a presentation to be given on the last day of class.

 Final Portfolio: The final portfolio will consist of answers to questions concerning the semester’s work.
 The portfolio will also include a collection of all works from the semester.
 Images from the Shooting Exercises and Projects will be turned in on a disc.
 You must keep up with all your files during the semester.
 If you lose them or trash them you will not be able to complete your final portfolio.